postcss/postcss/README.md

 * [postcss-color-palette] to transform CSS2 color keywords to a custom palette.
 * [postcss-color-hex] to transform rgb() and rgba() to hex.
 * [postcss-single-charset] to pop first `@charset` rule.
+* [postcss-simple-extend] to add selectors to a previously defined rule set.
+* [postcss-simple-mixin] to clone declarations from abstract definitions into any rule sets that follow.

 [postcss-calc]:                 https://github.com/postcss/postcss-calc
 [postcss-color-function]:       https://github.com/postcss/postcss-color-function